Febi Setianingrum

 Febi Setianingrum (born 29 February 2004) is an Indonesian badminton player affiliated with Djarum Badminton Club.
 She was invited to be part of Indonesia's national badminton team in 2022.
+She is the sister of fellow badminton athlete, Jafar Hidayatullah.

 Career

 2022

 In June, Setianingrum with Nethania Irawan won the Lithuanian International after beating fellow Indonesian pair Sofy Al Mushira Asharunissa and Ridya Aulia Fatasya in the final.

 In October, Setianingrum was paired with Jesita Putri Miantoro and lost in the semi-finals of Indonesia Masters Super 100 from 5th seed Japanese pair Rena Miyaura and Ayako Sakuramoto.

 2023

 Setianingrum and her partner Jesita Putri Miantoro opened the 2023 season at Iran Fajr International.
 They won the title defeating Malaysian pair Go Pei Kee and Teoh Mei Xing.
+In March, they lost in the final of Vietnam International from Korean pair Lee Yu-lim and Shin Seung-chan.

+In September, they won the Indonesia International tournament in Medan, defeating her juniors pair Velisha Christina and Bernadine Anindya Wardana in straight games.
+In the next tournament, they competed at the Indonesia Masters Super 100 I but lost at the quarter-finals from 2nd seed and eventual finalist Chinese Taipei player Chang Ching-hui and Yang Ching-tun in straight games.

 Achievements

+BWF World Tour (2 titles, 1 runner-up)

+The BWF World Tour, which was announced on 19 March 2017 and implemented in 2018, is a series of elite badminton tournaments sanctioned by the Badminton World Federation (BWF).
+The BWF World Tours are divided into levels of World Tour Finals, Super 1000, Super 750, Super 500, Super 300, and the BWF Tour Super 100.